2021 Utility Rate Study

 WHAT WILL THE COST BE TO RESIDENTS?

-The plan updates showed that the pressurized irrigation, sewer, and storm drain funds all have the appropriate amount of funding to keep up on the proper maintenance and capital projects.
-As such, no increases are being considered for any of those funds.
-The only proposed rate increase is to the culinary water rate.
+The plan updates showed that the pressurized irrigation, sewer, and storm drain funds all had the appropriate amount of funding to keep up on the proper maintenance and capital projects.
+As such, no increases were adopted for any of those funds.
+The only rate increase is to the culinary water rate.
 The bottom line is most Highland residents can expect to see a monthly increase of $3.67 on their utility bill.

 Most Highland homes use less than 6,000 gallons of culinary water per month and as such only pay the base rate for culinary water which will now be $15.91 per month.
 Full details on the proposed rate change are detailed below: